 One year ago, today, after two significant surgeries a week apart and two weeks in the hospital, I was diagnosed with “Incurable Stage IV Cancer” and was given an expiration date.
-I was told, if I wanted any chance at all of extending that date, I would need to immediately begin chemotherapy treatments, continuing every other week for the rest of my life.
+I was told, if I wanted any chance at all of extending that date, I would need to begin chemotherapy treatments as soon as possible, continuing every other week for the rest of my life.
 So, the first thing I did was ask God for His grace and form a powerful prayer circle.

 When faced with the reality of my predicament, the decision was easy and within a few weeks I began chemotherapy.
 However, chemo was extremely hard on my body and the side effects hurt me badly.
 I made it through eleven treatments, with occasional breaks to recover from low white blood cell counts and other damage to my body, but soon realized it would take a tougher person than me to survive the harsh chemical infusions every other week for the predicted three to five years.